taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/04-local-state-react.md

 The previous example made clear that there is a difference between state and props in React.
 When properties are passed to a child component, whether it is state, props or derived properties, the child component isn't aware of the kind of properties.
 It sees the incoming properties as props.
 That's perfect, because the component shouldn't care at all about the kind of properties.
 It should only make use of them as simple props.

 The props come from a parent component.
 In the parent component these props can be state, props or derived properties.
-It depends on the parent component, if it manages the properties itself (state), if it gets the properties from a parent componnent itself (props) or if it derives new properties from the incoming props coming from its parent component along the way (derived properties).
+It depends on the parent component, if it manages the properties itself (state), if it gets the properties from a parent component itself (props) or if it derives new properties from the incoming props coming from its parent component along the way (derived properties).

 After all, you can't modify props.
 Props are only properties passed from a parent component.
 On the other hand, the local state lives in the component itself.
 You can access it by using `this.state`, modify it by using `this.setState()` and pass it down as props to child components.

 When one of these objects changes, whether it is the props that come from the parent component or the state in the component, the update lifecycle methods of the component will run.
 One of these lifecycle methods is the `render()` method that updates your component instance based on the props and state.
 The correct values will be used and displayed after the update ran in your component.

-When you start to use React, it might be difficult to identifiy props and state.
+When you start to use React, it might be difficult to identify props and state.
 Personally, I like the [rules in the official React documentation](https://facebook.github.io/react/docs/thinking-in-react.html) to identify state.

 * Are the properties passed from the parent component?
 If yes, the likelihood is high that they aren't state.
 Though it is possible to save props as state, there are little use cases.
 It should be avoided to save props as state.
 Use them as props as they are.

 * Are the properties unchanged over time?
 If yes, they don't need to be stateful, because they don't get modified.

-* Are the properties deriveable from local state or props?
+* Are the properties derivable from local state or props?
 If yes, you don't need them as state, because you can derive them.
 If you allocated extra state, the state has to be managed and can get out of sync when you miss to derive the new properties at some point.

 ### Form State